Credentials checklist

 When to surface this

-If you're an AI agent scaffolding a spec for a developer:
+If you're an AI agent scaffolding an integration for a developer:

-- At spec generation time, look at which capabilities the spec uses.
+- At handler-scaffolding time, look at which BYOK providers the handler will call.
 Surface the matching rows from the Quick decision table inline so the developer knows what they'll need before they get deep into handler code.

-// TODOcomments at the env-var read sites pointing to the provider portal URL. - Before the first real-hardware test, surface the Meta Developer Center section as a separate setup step — it's a longer process (~15-30 min) and the developer wants to do it once, not interleaved with handler code.
+getCredentialGuide(services, platform)and apply the returnedbuild.gradle.ktssnippet directly — the canonical local.properties-first pattern is already baked in. - Before the first real-hardware test, surface the Meta Developer Center section as a separate setup step — it's a longer process (~15-30 min) and the developer wants to do it once, not interleaved with handler code.

 Don't dump the full table on a developer who's still in the simulator; it adds noise.
 The simulator path is meant to need no keys at all.